-Let T be a target engine-e.g., a compiler, an interpreter, or a run-time engine-that accepts or rejects programs.
-Informally, given a string s, representing an ill-formed program, we seek to transform (fix) s to another nearby string \hat{s} that is accepted by T. Several values of \hat{s} may exist, but we want the one that the user most likely intended.
+Let T be a target engine-e.g., a compiler, an interpreter, or a runtime engine-that accepts or rejects programs.
+Informally, given a string s, representing an ill-formed program, we seek to transform (repair) s to another nearby string \hat{s} that is accepted by T. Several values of \hat{s} may exist, but we want the one that the user most likely intended.

-The first challenge to fixing s is to generate candidate strings that are near to the original buggy input and will also be accepted by T. In most real-world scenarios, it is impractical or expensive to query T repeatedly to identify valid fix candidates.
+The first challenge to fixing s is to generate candidate strings that are near s and also accepted by T. In most real-world scenarios, it is impractical or expensive to query T repeatedly to identify valid repair candidates.
 Furthermore, we need to have a practical way to produce these candidates.
-Rather than consider all strings, we take inspiration from syntax guided synthesis and use a context free grammar G as a constructive approximation of T.
+Rather than considering all strings, we take inspiration from syntax-guided synthesis [Alur et al. 2013; Gulwani 2011; Polozov and Gulwani 2015] and use a context-free grammar G as a constructive approximation of T.

-A context-free grammar is a quadruple $G := (V, \Sigma, R, S)$, where V is the set of non-terminals, Σ is the set of terminals, $R \subset V \times (V \cup \Sigma)^$ is the set of production rules, and $S \in V$ is a special start symbol.
+A context-free grammar is a quadruple $G := (V, \Sigma, R, S)$, where V is the set of non-terminals, Σ is the set of terminals, $R \subset V \times (V \cup \Sigma)^$ is the set of production rules, and $S \in V$ is a start symbol.